- Here’s when you should replace your work boots

 How long a pair of work boots will last hugely depend on the type of work you’re doing and many other factors really.

-If you work as a UPS delivery driver, for example, your work boots can last for at least 2 years before you even considering repairing them.
+If you work as a UPS delivery driver, for example, your work boots can last for at least 2 years before you even consider repairing them.

 Of course, I’m assuming you’re mostly driving during your shift and that means the soles and other parts of the boots won’t get worn as fast as if you work as a carpenter or maybe a correction officer, police officer, etc.